Coronavirus Travel Advice Update

-The Foreign and Commonwealth Office advise that British nationals should avoid all non-essential international travel.
+The Foreign Commonwealth & Development Office (FCDO) advise that British nationals should avoid all non-essential international travel.
 However, on the 4th July a list of countries exempt from this was published – available on the FCO website.
 This is under constant review, and each country’s status could change at any time.

 If a travel provider intends to run any trip as planned, we would urge the policyholder to insist that the dates are moved.
 We cannot provide cover if travel is made while the FCO advises against non-essential travel.